kbrawley95/Electron-Starter-Project/README.md

 ## Setting Up Electron

-Before development with Electron can commence, a some setup is required:
+Before development with Electron can commence, some setup is required:

 1. Acquire a text editor (e.g. Atom, Visual Studio Code)